Higher Connection in Open String Field Theory: Sigma models on boundary conformal manifolds

 As a warm-up, let us discuss examples where $X$ is one-dimensional, and we do not have any nontrivial $\widetilde{B}_{ij}$.
 Take the CFT $\mathcal{Q}$ to be the $c=1$ free compact boson at an arbitrary radius $R$, with the action given by

-The boson field is normalized such that $\phi \sim \phi + 2\pi$.
+The boson field is normalized such that $\phi \sim \phi + 2\pi$, and our convention for the radius $R$ is such that the $T$-duality acts by $R \leftrightarrow 1/R$.
 A possible choice for $X$ is the space of Dirichlet boundary conditions, which is a circle.
 We denote it by $S^1_{D}$.
-The exactly marginal boundary operator in this case is the normal derivative of $\phi$ on the boundary, $V \propto \partial_{\perp} \phi$.
-With an appropriate normalization, we find that the metric on $S^1_D$ given by \eqref{eq:metric} is that of a circle with radius $R$.
-We then achieve \eqref{eq:question}.
+The exactly marginal boundary operator in this case is the normal derivative of $\phi$ on the boundary, $V = \frac{R^2}{2\pi^{1/2}}\partial_{\perp} \phi$.
+The overall normalization of the operator is chosen so that the marginal coupling $\lambda$, in our convention \eqref{eq:boundary_pert}, is $2\pi$-periodic.
+We find that the metric on $S^1_D$ given by \eqref{eq:metric} is